dmelichar-tgm/csv_tools/README.rst

 This will install and configure the machine.
 After that, Jenkins will be available at **127.0.0.0:8080**.
 You can access `Vagrant <https://www.vagrantup.com/docs/>`_ with the typical commands and use it as needed.

+The entire Vagrantfile is setup in a way which allows for you to only use it and not any interpreters you have on your host.
+In a nutshell, after the Vagrant is initialized and while it's running, connect to it with *vagrant ssh*, then you just have to run the program.

+To test if everything is working properly type in the following commands (while in the vagrant directory):

+    vagrant ssh                                                             # Should now be connected to the server /usr/bin/python3 /home/vagrant/CSV-Tools/vagrant/HelloWorld-PySide.py   # Should open a 'Hello World' window

 Please note that some modifications may be needed in the *Vagrantfile* and *install.sh* Script - especially the Paths.